📚 Part of: BMET Resource Hub › Specs & Selection

 Nihon Kohden IBP Cable Pinout

-Nihon Kohden (BSM, Life Scope series) use proprietary IBP connectors.
+Nihon Kohden (BSM, Life Scope series) monitors use proprietary IBP connectors.
 For additional compatibility, see the compatibility matrix.

 | Transducer End | MedLinket Part |